Understanding Prediction Discrepancies in Machine Learning Classifiers: Introduction

-Section~\ref{sec:context} is devoted to providing the necessary context and formalization, as well as detailed motivations for this work on explaining model discrepancies.
+Section~\ref{sec:context} is devoted to providing the necessary context and formalization, as well as empirical and theoretical motivations for this work.
 A novel approach to capture and explain discrepancies is explained in Section~\ref{sec:proposition-explaining-discrepancies}.
 The effectiveness of the proposed method is shown in Section~\ref{sec:evaluation}.
-Finally, use-cases are studied in Section~\ref{sec:usecases} to illustrate the usage and the value of the approach.
+Finally, the output of the approach is shown in Section~\ref{sec:usecases}.